 If you are concerned about the floor space in your home or garage, this bike rack makes it really easy to conserve.
 You create an entire pulley system to hoist the bikes up to the ceiling to hang until you need them again.

 This is definitely an intermediate level project, as it does involve some planning an in-depth mechanics.

-- Hooks are designed with a rubber coating to protect your bicycle from scratches
+- ►RUBBER COATED HOOKS - Hooks are designed with a protective rubber coating to protect your bike from scratches.

 5. DIY Crib Rail Bike Rack

 If you want to save some extra money while creating your own bike rack, this option allows you to recycle an old crib rail to make it.
 For those of you with baby furniture you do not use anymore, this is the perfect DIY bike rack.

 This is another option that is perfect for beginners, as it does not take a whole lot of planning or woodworking to create it.